mathildesimoni/eigenvalue-problems/README.md

 3. **solver tests**: These tests ensure that the three solvers compute the correct eigenvalue for a set of matrices (`tests_solver_methods.cpp`).
 The tests are implemented for the following matrices:
     - An identity matrix of size $3 \times 3$.
 This test matrix was chosen because the eigenvalues are all equal to $1$ hence the expected output is easy to set.
-    - A diagonal matrix of size $10 \times 10$, where elements on the diagonal are set to $1, 2, ..., 10$ (which are the eigenvalues too).
-We also use this matrix to test the inverse power method with shift since by setting a shift of $\sigma \in \{1, 2, ..., 10\}$, the closest eigenvalue is the $\sigma$ itself.
+    - A diagonal matrix of size $20 \times 20$, where elements on the diagonal are set to $1, 2, ..., 20$ (which are the eigenvalues too).
+We also use this matrix to test the inverse power method with shift since by setting a shift of $\sigma \in \{1, 2, ..., 20\}$, the closest eigenvalue is the $\sigma$ itself.
-    - An Hilbert matrix of size $10 \times 10$.
+    - An Hilbert matrix of size $5 \times 5$.
 Hilbert matrices are ill-conditioned.
 This enables to test the numerical stability of the solvers.
+    - An Hilbert matrix of size $20 \times 20$.
+Larger size Hilbert matrices are more ill-conditioned.
+This can lead to an exponential error in the inverse power method's linear solver.
+We check that an exception is thrown when this error becomes too big.
+The power method and Qr method should not be affected by the condition number of the matrix.

 ### Running the tests